Pregnant Indian activist trapped in one of Asia's most crowded prisons | DW | 09.06.2020

 India's female prisons

-According to a 2018 report by India's Union Ministry of Women and Child Development, there were a total of 17,834 female prisoners across the country in 2015 and 66.8% of them were undertrials.
+According to a 2018 report by India's Ministry of Women and Child Development, there were a total of 17,834 female prisoners across the country in 2015 and 66.8% of them were awaiting trial.
 Seventeen percent of them were placed in female-only prisons.

 The report noted that even women-only prisons suffered a severe shortage of female staff, including female medical workers, as well as a lack of available sanitary products and clothing such as undergarments.
 In addition, the report cited inadequate bathroom and toilet facilities and a shortage of water.
 The availability of nutritious food for pregnant women and lactating mothers were cited as points of concern.